TomFaulkner/resume/resume.rst

 WORK EXPERIENCE
 ---------------

-- Riverstone Software
+Riverstone Software

   2017 - present

   **Software Engineer**

-  * Full Stack developer in Python, ReactJS, and Django
+  * Full Stack developer in Python, ReactJS, Redux, and Django:

     * Implemented REST APIs using OpenAPI 2.0 in Python both within Django and in standalone microservice containers (Docker).
     * Contributed to ReactJS Single Page Application front-end.
     * Migrated projects to CircleCI 2.0 for automated linting and unit-testing.

-- CenturyLink - Operational Network Augmentation
+CenturyLink - Operational Network Augmentation

   2012 – 2017

   **Network Engineer II**

   * Frequently served as first point-of-contact and in-charge when supervisor out-of-office.

   * Programming and Automation: